cvedovini/better-image-credits/readme.txt

 - The search box in the media library now allows searches through the credits fields `source` and `license`
 - Plugin now uses only one row in the options' table
+- Fixed bug that prevents ovelayed credits to properly display when multiple images have the same credits
+- Added template-related settings to the credits widget

 = Version 1.7 =
 - Added the possibility to set the credits in bulk in the media library.
 Open